Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $539,825

-For buyers looking for a scenic, lower-density setting with outdoor appeal, Rose Lake can be an excellent option to explore as part of a broader East County home search.
+For buyers looking for a lower-density setting with outdoor appeal, Rose Lake can be a compelling option as part of a broader East County search.

 Conkling Park